Computing Probabilistic Controlled Invariant Sets: Introduction

 Invariance is a fundamental concept in systems and control~\cite{Bertsekas(1972),Blanchini(1999),Blanchini(2007)}.
 A controlled invariant set captures the region where the states can be maintained by some admissible control inputs.
 Robust controlled invariant sets (RCISs) are defined for control systems with bounded external disturbances and address the invariance despite any realization of the disturbances.
 In the past decades, there have been lots of research results on RCISs and their computations~\cite{Rakovic(2005),Rungger(2017),Gilbert(1991)}.
 This paper studies probabilistic controlled invariant sets (PCISs), which is a natural complement to RCISs suitable in many applications.
 A PCIS is a set within which the controller is able to keep the system state with a certain probability.
 Such sets not only alleviate the inherent conservatism of RCISs by allowing probabilistic violations but also enlarge the applications of RCISs by being able to address unbounded disturbances.
-The study of PCISs can be motivated by the following applications. \begin{itemize} \item \emph{Safety-critical control}.
-Safety is vital in many control systems \cite{Kuchar(2000),Fribourg(2013),Mitchell(2013)}.
-In~\cite{HuJ(2005),Ding(2013)}, an air traffic management system is modeled as a stochastic hybrid control system.
-To resolve potential conflicts between aircrafts, an approach is proposed to compute the minimal probability of reaching unsafe regions~\cite{Ding(2013)}.
-Each aircraft is expected to stay in the safe region within some prescribed probability level. \item \emph{Stochastic model predictive control (MPC)}.
-In MPC, an invariant set is in general imposed as terminal set to ensure recursive feasibility and stability~\cite{Mayne(2000),Mayne(2014)}.
-Stochastic MPC is used in controlling a stochastic system with probabilistic constraints~\cite{Mesbah(2016),Cannon(2011)}.
-Stochastic invariance not only guarantees probabilistic constraint satisfactions but also helps to characterize stability.
-Compared with existing methods based on either RCISs as terminal sets~\cite{Kouvaritakis(2010)} or no terminal sets~\cite{Penad(2005)}, taking a PCIS set as terminal set can possibly mitigate the conservatism of these methods by enlarging the domain of contraction. \item \emph{Markov decision processes (MDPs)}.
-MDPs are widely used in applications such as motion planning~\cite{ Burlet(2004)}.
-In~\cite{Chamie(2016),Demirer(2018)}, constraints are imposed on the state probability density function of an MDP under control.
-Probabilistic invariance, as developed in this paper, can be used for such control systems to characterize the invariant region of the state space. \end{itemize}
+The study of PCISs is motivated by safety-critical control \cite{Mitchell(2013)}, stochastic model predictive control (MPC)~\cite{Mesbah(2016),Cannon(2011)}, reliable control~\cite{Hernandez(2016),Hernandez(2017)}, and relevant applications, e.g., air traffic management systems~\cite{HuJ(2005),Ding(2013)} and motion planning~\cite{Burlet(2004)}.

 A question at the heart of this paper is